 4. Weed control

-With persistence and using the right technique the battle against weeds in your lawn might actually be won.
-A lot of weeds can be removed using mechanical means.
+With persistence and the right approach, it is possible to win the battle against weeds in your lawn.
+Many weeds can be effectively eliminated using mechanical methods.

 5. Scarifying and aerification